-Emma Alexander, Jaroslaw Blasiok, Robert Bowden, Nam Wook Kim, and Bradley McDanel will each receive a $35,000 award for their final year of graduate studies.
+Marcus Comiter, Sebastian Gehrmann, Meena Jagadeesan, Yuliang Li, and Alexander Wei will each receive a $35,000 award for their final year of graduate studies.

-They are among 96 students who join past Siebel Scholars classes to form a professional and personal network of more than 1,300 scholars, researchers, and entrepreneurs.
+They are among 93 students who join past Siebel Scholars classes to form a professional network of more than 1,400 scholars, researchers, and entrepreneurs.
 Through the program, this group brings together diverse perspectives from business, science, and engineering to influence the technologies, policies, and economic and social decisions that shape the future.

-“Every year, the Siebel Scholars continue to astound me with their commitment to academics, research, and influencing our collective future.
-This year’s class is exceptional, and once again represents the best and brightest from around the world,” said Thomas M. Siebel, Chairman of the Siebel Scholars Foundation.
-“It is my great pleasure to welcome these men and women into this ever-growing, lifelong community, and I personally look forward to seeing their impact and contributions unfold.”
+“Every year, the Siebel Scholars continue to impress me with their commitment to academics and influencing future society.
+This year’s class is exceptional, and once again represents the best and brightest minds from around the globe who are advancing innovations in healthcare, artificial intelligence, the environment and more,” said Thomas M. Siebel, chairman of the Siebel Scholars Foundation.
+“It is my distinct pleasure to welcome these students into this ever-growing, lifelong community, and I personally look forward to seeing their impact and contributions unfold.”

 Established in 2000 by the Thomas and Stacey Siebel Foundation, the Siebel Scholars program awards grants to 16 universities in the United States, China, France, Italy, and Japan.
 Following a competitive review process by the deans of their respective schools on the basis of outstanding academic achievement and demonstrated leadership, the top graduate students from 27 partner programs are selected each year.
 On average, Siebel Scholars rank in the top 5 percent of their class, many within the top 1 percent.